 Hardship status is an option to settle NYS taxes if an Offer In Compromise is not accepted yet income is still low.
 This puts the case into a payment plan for $0.
 The state does not look for any additional payments, but the debt remains.
 20 years after the date they are assessed in most cases, NYS taxes expire.
 See our Tax Collection Statutes page for more info.
 The debt eventually expires if you keep having hardship renewed.

 Hardship status for NYS taxes usually is not a complete solution.
 Each year NYS will renew the hardship based on your financial information.
 Offer In Compromise is heavily preferred for that reason because if it is accepted, the case is over with.

 A payment plan for past due New York State taxes is a common solution.
 Many of the cases we work on involve a large IRS debt and a not-as-large NYS tax debt.
 This results in clients qualifying for a settlement with the IRS but not New York.
 Putting the balance into a payment plan is the easiest solution.

 The Best Result For Settling NYS Taxes Comes With An Informed Decision

 Make sure you make the right choice when trying to settle NYS taxes.
 If you are going it alone make sure to help out our comprehensive tax help guide.
 When you have a debt over $20,000 to the IRS, NYS, or both, it may be worth it to contact a qualified tax attorney to handle your case.
-Call us at (888) 515-4829, click the live chat button on the bottom right of this page, or go to our Contact Us page.
+Go to our Contact Us page or call us at (888) 515-4829.
 Have a free consultation with one of our expert tax debt attorneys to find out the best solution for your case.